xvrh/lottie-flutter/README.template.md

 This is a new library so usability, documentation and performance are still work in progress.

 The following features are not yet implemented:
-- Text in animations has very basic support (unoptimized and buggy)
 - Dash path effects
 - Transforms on gradients (stroke and fills)
-- Loading an animation and its images from a ZIP file
 - Expose `Value callback` to modify dynamically some properties of the animation
+- Text in animations has very basic support (unoptimized and buggy)

 ## Flutter Web
 Run the app with `flutter run -d Chrome --dart-define=FLUTTER_WEB_USE_SKIA=true --release`